barakplasma/in-person-queue/README.md

 ### Debug
 Debug is easiest when running from localhost and not in docker-compose.
-Start a local redis instance,
+Start a local redis instance with redis locally or in docker,
 ```sh
 $ docker run --rm -it -p 6379:6379 --name some-redis redis:alpine
 ```